How can the architecture of our cities, our buildings, but above all the architecture of our lives, be better designed?

 Author: Oona Horx-Strathern

-- Megatrends that significantly shape living and building behavior are Urbanization, individualization, connectivity, mobility and Flexibility as well as Silver Society.
-The various small-scale living trends are embedded in it.
+- Megatrends that have a significant impact on living and building behavior are urbanization, individualization, connectivity, mobility and flexibility, as well as silver society.
+The various smaller-scale living trends are embedded in this.

 - The McLiving trend describes that in response to the lack of available living and storage space, sustainable and affordable solutions are needed.